 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

-This week’s run workout comes from Bloomington, Ind.-based triathlon coach and Kinesiology/Sports Psychology Ph.D., who specializes in developing juniors, U-23 ITU hopefuls and high-performance athletes through his coaching service EXO1.
+This week’s one-hour workout comes from triathlon coach and Kinesiology/Sports Psychology Ph.D.
+Craig Paiement, who specializes in developing juniors, U-23 ITU hopefuls and high-performance athletes.
 Paiement uses this session most in the early-season build-up, but it works as a strength builder year-round.
-For those training for an off-season race, this is a solid repeatable session to use for 6–8 weeks (adjust time as fitness increases).
+This is a solid repeatable session to use for 6–8 weeks (adjust time as fitness increases).
 Paiement advises to focus on form and foot cadence on the downhill.

-Do a one-mile easy run and dynamic warm-up to a measured ¼-mile, moderate grade hill
+One-mile easy run to a measured ¼-mile, moderate grade hill

 Run up 8x at 5K pace, returning back down at a 5K pace plus 20–25 seconds.
 There is no rest interval.
 (In other words, for a 20-minute 5K runner, the pace is 1:38 up and 2:00 down)